2017 FM Global Resilience Index Exposes Hidden Supply Chain Risks

-The 2017 FM Global Resilience Index, released today, provides SCMR readers with additional insights on emerging nations.
+The 2017 FM Global Resilience Index, which was recently released, provides SCMR readers with additional insights on emerging nations.

 “The Index reveals some of the traits that make emerging markets both robust and risky.
 We conclude that each set of opportunities and risks are unique to each region,” says Brion Callori, Senior Vice President, Engineering and Research at FM Global.

 Brazil is ranked 67 out of 130 countries and territories in the index.
 It scores reasonably well on natural hazard exposure and inherent cyber risk, but it’s held back by its infrastructure, oil intensity and fire risk quality.

 China’s three regions are ranked 66, 68 and 72.
 As a whole, the country has been nudging up the rankings over the last five years due mainly to a steady improvement in the quality of its infrastructure.

 India is ranked 60.
 It rises 13 places in this year’s index due to improvements in supply chain visibility, infrastructure and natural hazard risk quality.
 With its growing information technology industry, it emerges as a country with below-average inherent cyber risk.

 The Russian Federation ranks 57.
 It ranks well on natural hazard and fire risk quality, but it’s held back by inherent cyber risk and political risk.
 Russia ranks below average in supply chain visibility – i.e., the ability to demonstrate where parts, components or products are in transit.

 Thailand is ranked 97.
 It is exposed to flooding and in the bottom 10 for its high rate of urbanization.
 Together, these drivers can be a big threat to enterprise resilience.